Arman-Attar/SoccerWars-2.0/README.md

  2. Cleaned code and made it simpler to read and understand

- 3. Revamped the views for a more slik and cleaner UI.
+ 3. Revamped the views for a more slick and cleaner UI.